cfbowers/steam-game-picker-api/readme.md

                               from working directly with the database or API. general flow: route -> route handler -> service -> data source

-  |-- util                    functions available to the entire app and without an obvious home
+  |-- util                    functions available to the entire app
       |-- steamAPI.js         custom functions for working with the Steam API
       |-- errors.js           error objects that will be used and passed to the errorHandler middleware